zcorpan/html-parser-book/manuscript/parser.md

 Without running script, the input stream just has one line feed.
 Loading the document with scripting enabled, there will be a CRLF pair; the script writes a CR character, which appears in the input stream after the script end tag, and then the source markup has a LF as the next character.

 However, the newline needs to be present in the DOM while the script runs, because the script is able to observe what the DOM tree looks like, or it might do another document.write().
-So it can’t wait for the following LF before inserting the LF in the DOM.
+So it can't wait for the following LF before inserting the LF in the DOM.

 ```html
 <!DOCTYPE html>